Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Conclusion and Discussion

 We studied the randomization distribution of the logrank statistic when the treatment assignment and potential censoring times are i.i.d.\ across all units, and proved its asymptotic standard Gaussianity under certain regularity conditions.
 The theory developed here does not require any distributional assumption on the potential event times.
-It supplements the classical theory under usual superpopulation inference, and helps provide a broader justification for the asymptotic validity of the logrank test.
-We invoked the stratified logrank test to overcome the inhomogeneity of the treatment assignment and censoring mechanisms among units, and studied its randomization distribution as well as the corresponding asymptotic approximation.
+It supplements the classical theory under usual superpopulation inference, and helps provide a broader justification for the logrank test.
+We invoked the stratified logrank test to overcome the inhomogeneity in treatment assignment and censoring mechanisms among units, and studied its randomization distribution as well as the corresponding asymptotic approximation.

+In this paper we focus mainly on the logrank test.
+It will be interesting to extend the discussion to other variants or generalizations of the logrank test.
+For example, researchers have considered weighted logrank tests \citep[see, e.g.,][]{Harrington1991}, and recently \citet{kernel_logrank2021} considered a kernel logrank test, where the test statistic corresponds to the supremum of a potentially infinite collection of weighted logrank statistics with weighting functions belonging to a reproducing kernel Hilbert space.